Posterior Matching for Gaussian Broadcast Channels with Feedback: Error Analysis for the Time-varying Coding Scheme for AWGN-BCs with Feedback

-\emph{Remark:} Since we can estimate $R_m^*$ and know our desired rate $R_m$ in advance, it is possible to choose $\epsilon$ by target.
+\QED \begin{remark} Since we can estimate $R_m^*$ and know our desired rate $R_m$ in advance, it is possible to choose $\epsilon$ appropriately as a target.
 This means that the decoding algorithm is technically realizable.
 However, there is a tradeoff between the transmission rate $R_m$ (the possible values of $\epsilon$) and the code length $n$.
-If we transmit at the rate $R_m$ very close to $R_m^*$, we need to choose $\epsilon$ to be very small.
-As a result, the required $N_{\epsilon}$ may be very large.
-Furthermore, the fact that $\log (a_m +\epsilon)^{-1}$ is very lose to $R_m$ also makes the error probabilities be slowly decayed to zero.
-To put it simply, the code length $n$ may be very large if we transmit at the rate $R_m$ is nearly $R_m^*$.
-On the contrary, being able to choose quite large $\epsilon$ makes the required $N_{\epsilon}$ smaller and the decay of error probabilities faster. \end{IEEEproof}
+If $R_m$ is very close to $R_m^*$, $\epsilon$ must be very small.
+As a result, the required $N_{\epsilon}$ becomes very large.
+Furthermore, since $R_m$ is also very close to $\log (a_m +\epsilon)^{-1}$, the error probabilities $p_{n,e}^{(m)}$ decay slowly to zero.
+In the sequel, a very large code length $n$ is required if $R_m$ is close to $R_m^*$.
+On the contrary, if $R_m^*-R_m$ is large, we can choose quite large $\epsilon$, which makes the required $N_{\epsilon}$ smaller and the decay of error probabilities faster. \end{remark} \begin{remark} In the case of finite $n$, $\mathbb{P}(R_n^{(m)}< R_m)$ is not zero even if $J_m$ satisfies \eqref{eq24}.
+But this does not worsen the error probability $p_{n,e}^{(m)}$ if retransmission is allowed.
+Note that since the encoder obtains ${\bf y}^{n(m)}$ via the feedback channel, both the encoder and decoder $m$ can know the value of $R_n^{(m)}$ for ${\bf y}^{n(m)}$.
+Hence, they can know whether event $\{R_n^{(m)}< R_m\}$ occurred or not when they received ${\bf y}^{n(m)}$.
+If event $\{R_n^{(m)}< R_m\}$ occurs, they discard this transmission and resend the same massage $i_m$ in the standard framework.
+This retransmission decreases the coding rate of massage $i_m$ from $\tilde{R}_n^{(m)}$ to $\tilde{R}_n^{(m)} (1 - \mathbb{P}(R_n^{(m)}< R_m))$.
+But, this degradation of coding rate is negligible if $\mathbb{P}(R_n^{(m)}< R_m)$ is sufficiently small. \end{remark} \begin{remark} If we cannot use the retransmission described in Remark \ref{rmk-re}, event $\{R_n^{(m)}< R_m\}$ makes a decoding error.
+In this case, we need to minimize the total decoding error probability given by $p_{n,e}^{(m)}+ \mathbb{P}(R_n^{(m)}< R_m)$, and hence we cannot attain double exponential order.
+By setting $|J_1^{(m)}|^2(\log {\rm e})/8W= n(\log(a_m+\epsilon)^{-1}-R_m)$ in \eqref{eq23} and \eqref{eq25}, the error exponent of the total error probability is given by